The Quick Draw McGraw Show: Home media

 Season sets of the series for the Hanna-Barbera Classics Collection label were originally announced by Warner Bros. for release in 2006, but were later cancelled due to the poor condition of the masters as well as the music rights issues.
 In 2006, a Warner spokesperson said of the DVDs, "They were pulled because significant remastering work needed to be researched."
 Four episodes are available on DVD, the first two episodes on Saturday Morning Cartoons 1960s: Vol. One and the other two on Saturday Morning Cartoons 1960s: Vol. Two.

+The series is set to be released on Blu-ray from Warner Archive restored from the original camera negatives, originally planned to release on September 29, 2026.
+However due to production delays the Blu-ray set had been pushed back to October 20 of the same year.

+Current TV broadcasts

+Restored episodes of the Quick Draw McGraw Show began airing on the MeTV Toons channel in the USA on September 21, 2026.

 Baba Booey mispronunciation

 On the July 26, 1990, broadcast of The Howard Stern Show, executive producer Gary Dell'Abate was talking about the animation cels that he buys and collects.
 When attempting to say 'Quick Draw and Baba Looey', he accidentally said 'Quick Draw and Baba Booey'.
 He said later that talking about it would last a few hours.
 But since then, hundreds of 'Baba Booey' song parodies have been played on The Howard Stern Show.
 In addition, 'Baba Booey' was often yelled out during live news broadcasts.
 Until recently, it was also frequently yelled at golf tournaments after the ball was struck.